jonbobcar/Thermal-Model/README.md

   MATLAB files of the FEA Model

-  TeX files of the paper describing the FEA Model
+  TeX files of the paper describing the FEA Model [PDF in this directory]